US monitoring reports of Chinese warships at Cambodian base | Law-Order

 The United States is monitoring reports of Chinese warships docking in Cambodia and has serious concerns about Beijing's plans to have exclusive control over parts of the main naval base there, a State Department spokesperson said on Wednesday.
 Radio Free Asia reported on Tuesday that Chinese warships had arrived at Cambodia's Ream Naval Base and cited Cambodian Defense Minister Tea Seiha as saying in a Facebook post on Sunday that this was "in preparation for training" of the Cambodian Navy.

-The spokesperson said the United States was urging the Cambodian government to closely examine agreements its defense officials had made with Beijing to ensure China would not be allowed a presence or to position technology at Ream that would "undermine Cambodia's sovereignty, contravene its constitution, and affect regional stability."
-RFA said it was unclear how many Chinese warships docked at Ream, but said images on Tea Seiha's Facebook page appeared to show at least two.
-It said satellite images from imaging company Planet Labs on Dec.
-3 also showed two vessels, likely corvettes or frigates, docking at the new pier at the base.
+The U.S. was urging Cambodia to ensure China would not be allowed "presence or sensitive technology" at Ream that would "undermine Cambodia's sovereignty, contravene its constitution, and affect regional stability," the official said.
+In military jargon "presence or sensitive technology" generally refers to radar or other surveillance capabilities.
+RFA said it was unclear how many Chinese warships docked at Ream, but that images on Tea Seiha's Facebook page appeared to show at least two.
+It said satellite images from Dec.
+3 also showed two vessels, likely corvettes or frigates, at a new pier there.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)